 Minor in Science and Mathematics Education

-The popular Minor in Science and Mathematics Education allows students to participate in discipline-specific courses in mathematics and science education.
-Coursework for the minor includes CaT2, two general education courses, and two disciplinary-specific courses.
-A number of courses in the minor include time in classrooms.
+The popular Minor in Science and Mathematics Education allows undergraduates to gain a deep understanding of mathematics and science education.
+There are two tracks: the Elementary (grades K-8) Track and the Secondary (grades 7-12) Track.
+Coursework for the each track includes CaT1 or CaT2 courses, two general education courses, and two disciplinary-specific courses.

-It is a goal of CalTeach that UCSB undergraduates will then apply to excellent teacher education programs such as the Teacher Education Program at UCSB's Gevirtz School.
+It is a goal of CalTeach that UCSB undergraduates, once they graduate, will apply to excellent teacher education programs, such as the Teacher Education Program at UCSB's Gevirtz School.